RWU Law offers an inclusive and supportive environment for all members of our community.

 Gender Neutral Bathrooms

 Roger Williams University School of Law strives to create and sustain a campus environment that supports and values all members of our community.
 One aspect of creating a comfortable environment is providing safe, accessible, and convenient restroom facilities.
 Consequently, the School of Law encourages individuals to use the restroom that corresponds with their gender identity.
 In addition, the School of Law is committed to maintaining gender neutral bathrooms.
+Gender neutral restrooms are located on the first floor near the Dean’s Suite.

 - RWU LSAC LGBT Page